 Since electric current behaves like a liquid, we should be able to measure its speed.
 The first to do so, in 1834, was Charles Wheatstone.
 In a famous experiment, he used a wire of a quarter of a mile length to produce three sparks: one at the start, one at the middle, and one at the end.
 He then mounted a rapidly moving mirror on a mechanical watch.
 By noting how much the three spark images were shifted against each other on a screen, he determined the speed to be 0.45 Gm/s, though with a large measurement error.
 Latter, more precise measurements showed that the speed is always below 0.3 Gm/s, and that it depends on the metal and the type of insulation of the wire.
 The high value of the speed convinced many people to use electricity for transmitting messages.
 In fact, these experiments measure the signal speed of electromagnetic waves carried by metal wires.
 The actual speed of electric charges is much lower, as shown below.
 A modern version of the signal speed experiment, for computer fans, uses the 'ping' command from the UNIX operating system.
-The 'ping' command measures the time for a computer signal to reach another or a rapidly and the speed is longth between two computers is reach another computer and return back.
+The 'ping' command measures the time for a computer signal to reach another computer and return back.
 If the cable length between two computers is known, the signal speed can be deduced.
 Just try.